Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 Some [tokens](https://github.com/mapnik/mapnik/wiki/PostGIS#bbox-token) can appear in a query processed by the PostGIS plugin of Mapnik: `!bbox!`, `!scale_denominator!`, `!pixel_width!` and `!pixel_height!`.

-PostgreSQL queries which can be defined in *project.yaml* might become complex and always need tuning.
+PostgreSQL queries which can be defined in *project.mml* might become complex and always need tuning.
 Check [OptimizeRenderingWithPostGIS](https://github.com/mapnik/mapnik/wiki/OptimizeRenderingWithPostGIS) for details and analysis.
 Check also [Identifying Slow Rendering Queries](http://www.paulnorman.ca/blog/2016/08/identifying-slow-rendering-queries/).

 Relation between Geometry and SQL Table is the following: